Layout

 Demo Mode

-In demo mode (npm run demo), the dashboard populates with five simulated drones:
+In demo mode (npm run demo), the dashboard populates with seven simulated drones across three firmware families:

 Top Navigation

-- Armed/Disarmed badge: Shows the currently selected drone’s armed state
+- Armed/Disarmed badge: shows the selected drone’s armed state

 Fleet Management